History of the Toronto Maple Leafs

-The history of the Toronto Maple Leafs spans more than a century whose origins begins with the establishment of the National Hockey League (NHL).
-The Toronto Maple Leafs and the NHL arose from disputes between Eddie Livingstone, owner of the National Hockey Association's Toronto Blueshirts, and the other owners of the Association.
-In November 1917, the Toronto Arena Company was granted a temporary franchise from the NHL, a new ice hockey league made up of the other NHA owners that had disputes with Livingstone.
-The franchise was later made permanent by the NHL in October 1918.
-Playing at Arena Gardens, the Toronto Arenas won the 1918 Stanley Cup Finals following the inaugural 1917–18 NHL season.
+The history of the Toronto Maple Leafs, a professional ice hockey team in the National Hockey League (NHL), begins with the establishment of the NHL itself.
+Both the Toronto Maple Leafs and the NHL arose from disputes between Eddie Livingstone, owner of the National Hockey Association's Toronto Blueshirts, and the other team owners of the Association.
+In November 1917, these other team owners founded the NHL, and granted Toronto a temporary franchise in their new league.
+Playing at Arena Gardens, this temporary team, the Toronto Arenas, won the 1918 Stanley Cup Finals following the inaugural 1917–18 NHL season.
+The NHL made the franchise permanent in October 1918.

-In 1919, the club was sold to the St. Patrick Hockey Club.
-Under new ownership, the club was renamed the Toronto St. Patricks.
-Although the St. Patricks won one Stanley Cup, in 1922, the club was again put up for sale due following a series of litigations from Livingstone.
-The club was eventually sold to Conn Smythe in 1927, who immediately renamed the team to the Toronto Maple Leaf Hockey Club.
-In an effort to finance the construction of Maple Leaf Gardens, Smythe launched Maple Leaf Gardens Limited (MLGL, later renamed Maple Leafs Sports & Entertainment in 1998), a publicly traded management company to own both the Maple Leafs and the planned arena.
-The Maple Leafs played their first game at Maple Leaf Gardens in November, 1931.
+In 1919, the club was sold to the St. Patrick Hockey Club, who renamed the franchise the Toronto St. Patricks.
+Although the St. Patricks won one Stanley Cup, in 1922, they were again put up for sale due following a series of litigations from Livingstone.
+The franchise was eventually sold to Conn Smythe in 1927, who immediately renamed the team the Toronto Maple Leafs (formally the Toronto Maple Leaf Hockey Club).
+In an effort to finance the construction of Maple Leaf Gardens, Smythe launched Maple Leaf Gardens Limited (MLGL, renamed Maple Leafs Sports & Entertainment in 1998), a publicly traded management company to own both the Maple Leafs and the planned arena.
+The Maple Leafs played their first game at Maple Leaf Gardens in November 1931.
 For most of the 1930s, the team was led by The Kid Line.
-The line led the Maple Leafs to win the 1932 Stanley Cup, as well as four more Stanley Cup appearances in the following six years.
+Led by this line, the Maple Leafs won the 1932 Stanley Cup and made six more Stanley Cup Finals appearances in the following eight seasons.